 Dispensary scores will be posted and updated regularly on the NJCRC’s website.

 “We know that drug prohibition laws have, through history, disproportionately impacted Black and Brown communities.
 And continue to do so,” said NJCRC Director of Diversity and Inclusion Wesley McWhite III.

 McWhite will be responsible for ensuring that the ATCs licensed for New Jersey adult-use cannabis sales comply.

-“A socially equitable cannabis market will have substantial representation of those communities in employment and in ownership and these companies that have been benefitting from the market for the past 12 years and are now expanding into the lucrative recreational space have a role in helping to accomplish that,” he said.
+“A socially equitable cannabis market will have substantial representation of those communities in employment and in ownership.
+These companies have been benefitting from the market for the past 12 years and are now expanding into the lucrative recreational space have a role in helping to accomplish that,” he said.

 “Making the standards and the grades public ensures customers, stakeholders, advocates, and the general public have a clear picture of the equity and diversity efforts in the New Jersey market,” McWhite said.

-The NJCRC has committed to assessing the seven ATCs on diversity in hiring and management, support for community programs, the number of new and local businesses to which they provide technical support, and the percentage of minority-owned vendors or suppliers with which they contract, among other things.
+The NJCRC has committed to assessing the seven ATCs.
+The metric are diversity in hiring and management, support for community programs, the number of new and local businesses to which they provide technical support, and the percentage of minority-owned vendors or suppliers with which they contract, among other things.